Pasta Soup is the ultimate family favorite with Italian sausage, fresh spinach, and plenty of pasta. Quick, hearty, and bursting with flavor!

 • Salt and pepper

-• 4 cups fresh spinach coarsely chopped, lightly packed when measured
+• 4 cups fresh baby spinach coarsely chopped, lightly packed when measured

 Instructions

-• Serve with Parmesan cheese and warm, hearty bread.
+• Serve immediately with Parmesan cheese and warm, crusty buttered bread.
 Enjoy!

 Video